cklxx/agent-template/README.md

 - The `web_search` tool scrapes DuckDuckGo's lightweight HTML endpoint.
 Swap it out for your preferred provider (Tavily, Serper, custom service, etc.) if you need higher reliability.
-- The OpenAI SDK calls respect a custom `OPENAI_BASE_URL`, so you can point the agent at api.openai.com, Ark, or any gateway that implements the Chat Completions interface with tool calling enabled.
+- The SDK calls respect a custom `OPENAI_BASE_URL`, so you can point the agent at api.openai.com, Ark, or any gateway that implements the Chat Completions interface with tool calling enabled.